 In 2012 Katherine’s dreams were realised when she won the elusive Olympic Gold medal alongside teammate Anna Watkins in the double sculls in London.
 She is Britain’s most successful female rower and the only female athlete – in any sport – to gain medals in four consecutive Olympic Games.
 Katherine was appointed Commander of the order of the British Empire (CBE) for services to rowing which was announced in the 2013 New Years Honours.

-Since winning her Olympic Gold Katherine has been short-listed for the 2012 BBC Sports Personality of the Year Award, had a post box in Aberdeen painted gold in her honour, appeared on the Superstars television show and begins 2013 as a BBC pundit covering the Rowing World Cup events.
-She was elected to the British Olympic Associations Athlete Commission and is a Champion for the 2018 Glasgow bid to host the Youth Olympic Games.
+Since winning her Olympic Gold Katherine has been short-listed for the 2012 BBC Sports Personality of the Year Award, had a post box in Aberdeen painted gold in her honour, appeared on the Superstars television show and has been a guest on Question of Sport, Countdown and the Clare Balding Show on BT Sport.
+She was elected to the British Olympic Association’s Athlete Commission and became a member of the Board for the charity ‘International Inspiration’.

-Katherine is taking a year out from the GB Rowing Squad to complete her PhD and write an autobiography which will be published this summer.
-She spends her time visiting schools and sports clubs and has also developed her natural talents as a keynote/after dinner speaker in which she tells a compelling tale of the journey to success.
+In all, Katherine took a 2 year break from the GB Rowing Squad during which time she also completed her PhD and wrote her autobiography ‘Dreams Do Come True’.
+She spent time working for the BBC as a co-presenter on the Rowing World Cup coverage, the BBC ‘Inspire’ series and as a pundit during the 2014 Commonwealth Games in Glasgow.
+She spent her spare time visiting schools and sports clubs and developed her natural talents as a keynote/after dinner speaker in which she tells a compelling tale of the journey to success.